How to Make a Grazing Table for 40

 The ingredients for the spread pictured in this post cost around $200, totally from Aldi.
 This makes the cost for feeding people at this party around $5 per person, since there were 40 guests in attendance.
 Not too shabby!

-The shopping list at the very bottom of this post is designed to be HEAVY portions for 40 people.
 If you’re serving dinner in addition to your grazing table, cut the list in HALF to have the right amount of charcuterie appetizer for 40 people.

-How to arrange your Grazing Table ingredients
+How to Arrange the Perfect Grazing Table

 Arranging the ingredients on your grazing table is truly more of an art than a science.
 Because of that, I’ve included suggestions below, but want to encourage you to do what feels best!